University of Southeastern Philippines: History

 In 1996, USeP-Bislig campus in Surigao del Sur was established.
 PICOP waived nine hectares of Barangay Maharlika, Bislig for the initial campus.

 From 1993 to 1997, new units were created.
 Among them were Mindanao Center for Policy Studies (MCPS); Affiliated Non-Conventional Energy Center (ANEC) for Region XI; Office of Admission and Student Records (OASR); Medical Division; Institute of Urban Finance and Management; University Testing and Guidance Office (UGTO); Project Implementation Unit (PIU); Institute of Computing (IC) and Center for Professministrative and organizational structure of the university to make it more responsive to changing needs and to enable the university to engage more in research and extension.
 Today, it has a modified organizational structure of the university, which sees the continued implementation of the university's decentralization policies under established policy guidelines, which has resulted to more effective and efficient units.
 The Evening Program implemented through BOR resolution No. 2732 accommodates students who could not make it in the regular day program with some variation in fees.
 Also, Summer Program has been approved.
 By the year 2001, the total number of curriculum offerings was 31 for the Graduate School and 28 for the Undergraduate Program.

 Beginning 2002, the Office of the President under the administration of Dr. Julieta I. Ortiz identified and pursued Program Accreditation as one of the major thrusts of the university.
 The same year, three programs were awarded Level I status by AACCUP.
 These were BSED of USeP Tagum and Obrero, BEED of Obrero and Forestry and Agricultural Engineering of Tagum.
 Today, 16 of its undergraduate programs are accredited academic units.

+Supreme Court Decision (Fire Incident)

+The Supreme Court of the Philippines has ordered the University of Southeastern Philippines and several school officials to pay P6.45 million in damages to the parents of Cheryl Sarate, who died from severe burn injuries after her costume caught fire during a university beauty pageant in 2006.

+In a decision penned by SAS Marvic M.V.F.
+Leonen, promulgated on November 25, 2026 (G.R.
+247617), the SC found the university negligent for failing to enforce proper safety measures, provide trained emergency responders, and adequately supervise the event organized by the Guild of English Students.